redmistral/comic-to-speech/README.md

 # Comic-to-Speech 🎭📚🔊

-AI-powered comic book narration system that transforms visual comics into immersive audiobook experiences using GPT-4 Vision, Google Cloud TTS, and Neural Machine Translation.
+Comic-to-Speech 🎭 Course Project for Software Engineering for AI by Selim Can Mutlu, Aleksandar Dimitrov, Tanzhu Veli, Daniel Pocatilu, Elias Schilie, and Timo van Kesteren.
+An AI-powered system that transforms comic pages into immersive audiobook-style.
 ## Features

 - **🎭 Cinematic Narration**: GPT-4 Vision creates audiobook-style narration with dialogue and scene descriptions.